darekkay/tip-of-the-day/README.md

 The `master` branch is (manually) deployed to [tips.darekkay.com](https://tips.darekkay.com).

 ### Add more data sources

+All data used to generate daily tips is stored within the repository.

 1. Run `npm run generate` to generate a new data source boilerplate.
 2. Include your data source in `src/data-sources/<source>/data.json`.
 Using a `scraper` is recommended to keep the data up-to-date.